 If you’re using pop-ups or overlays to tie your website to your ads, you’ll want to make sure you are targeting the current page that includes a full URL.
+You can do that with UTM codes.
 What are UTM codes you ask?
 Below is a short primer on how they work.

-UTM parameters or UTM codes are specific text strings that you can append to URLs that allow you track those URLs when they get clicked on.
-Using UTM codes allow Google Analytics to read the data in code and count it as a page view.
+UTM parameters, or UTM codes, are specific text strings that you can append to URLs that allow you track those URLs when someone clicks on them.
+Using UTM codes allows Google Analytics to read the data in code and count it as a page view.
 They also allow Privy to trigger a campaign based on that code.

 Often times this will show as a long URL where the beginning looks familiar but is followed by a whole bunch of extra code that helps with tracking.
 There are a few basic things you can track with UTM codes:

 It’s actually a lot simpler than it sounds.
-To make it easy, I always use a free tool from Google to build them for any ad campaign I run (even if it’s not on Google).
+To make it easy, you can use this free tool from Google to build them for any ad campaign, even if it's not on Google.